Randy Arozarena Player Props: Rays vs. Blue Jays

-Randy Arozarena -- 2-for-4 with a double, a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Jose Berrios on the hill, on May 23 at 6:40 PM ET.
+Randy Arozarena -- .250 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 24 at 6:40 PM ET.

-In his last game, he racked up two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Blue Jays.
+He had a hitless showing in his last game (0-for-2) against the Blue Jays.

 Randy Arozarena Game Info & Props vs. the Blue Jays